 In the past, root canals have gotten a bad rap, known for being an unpleasant procedure with a long recovery time.
-However, with today’s dental advances, Dr. Andy Mueller of Brooklyn Avenue Dental works to make your experience enjoyable.
+However, with today’s dental advances, Dr. Sam Kim of Brooklyn Avenue Dental works to make your experience enjoyable.
 Don’t suffer through living with a decayed tooth, which is often more painful than the root canal itself.
 If you live in the Seattle, Washington area, call or make an appointment online using the booking tool.

 A root canal is a treatment to repair a tooth with an infected or damaged root.
 That occurs when a tooth cracks or a cavity worsens, and bacteria enters into the pulp of your tooth, which can cause infection.

 Dr. Andy uses X-rays to get a better idea of the extent of the damage to the tooth.
 Next, he drains and cleans out the tooth's root through a small hole using a specialized tool.
 A filling is applied where the damage was, and Dr. Andy may place a crown over your tooth to protect the tooth from further damage.

 Typically, a root canal requires multiple visits since the root needs to be cleaned out, disinfected, and then recapped.
 Dr. Andy applies a temporary filling over the tooth if he must leave the tooth open to drain after the initial portion of the treatment.

 Dr. Andy discusses any symptoms you might have, including: